voschezang/coding-handbook/labour.md

 How to run an organization.

+1. Align on a stable, perpetual objective.
+Relate this to the different stakeholders.
-1. Set clear, time-bound objectives (see above).
+2. Set clear, time-bound objectives (see above).
-2. Ensure that the organization is working towards them.
+3. Ensure that the organization is working towards them.
-3. Setup periodic reflection moments at appropriate time scales.
+4. Setup periodic reflection moments at appropriate time scales.
 E.g. daily, bi-weekly, quarterly, yearly meetings.
+Learn what needs to change to achieve success.

 Cycle

-1. Take a step back / reflect
+1. Take a step back / reflect.
+Step outside the daily operations.
-2. Make or update plans.
-Choose a direction.
+2. Decide on a next objective.
+Choose a direction to move towards.
-3. Execute plans.
+3. Develop and execute plans.
 Move forwards.
-4. Repeat
+4. Repeat.